Install Worker on a Windows Image

 Contact CloudCenter Support to obtain the installer package (cliqr_installer.exe).

-- CloudCenter requires Powershell 4.0.
-Verify that you are running this version of Powershell:
+CloudCenter requires PowerShell 4.0 or above on W2k12R2 or W2k16.
+Verify that you are running the correct version of PowerShell:

 C:\PROGRA~1path is resolvable to